 Standard Coverage covers 18 major systems and appliances, but if you want to go above and beyond for protection, Comprehensive Coverage gives you protection for 12 more items, including a sump pump, gas leaks, telephone wiring, and more.

-Here are the add-ons you can include with either plan: Roof, jetted bathtub, well pump, sewage ejector pump, pool, water softener, freestanding freezer, spa and spa heater, sprinkler system, freestanding additional refrigerator, built-in refrigerator with dual compressors, utility lines
+HSC offers the following add-ons: Roof, jetted bathtub, well pump, sewage ejector pump, pool, water softener, freestanding freezer, spa and spa heater, sprinkler system, freestanding additional refrigerator, built-in refrigerator with dual compressors, utility lines

-The Home Service Club plans cost between $46–$61 per month and the service fee is $75 for all customers.
+The Home Service Club plans cost between $46–$61 per month, and the service fee is $95.

 Learn more: The Home Service Club Review